Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 ``mathics.builtin``
 ====================

-Mathics Builtin Functions and  Variables.
+Mathics3 Builtin Functions and  Variables.

-Mathics has over a thousand Built-in Functions and variables, all of which are defined here.
+Mathics3 has over a thousand Built-in Functions and variables, all of which are defined here.

 Note that there are other modules to collect specific aspects a